Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 Now, outside of North America in the Automotive segment, results were about breakeven.
 This included a record third quarter profit in Asia-Pacific of $289 million, more than doubling what we did last year, with an operating margin of 7.9%, which was up 3.6 points.
 Like North America, favorable cost performance drove the profit gain.
 I'd also note that the year-over-year improvement was driven by operations outside China, and, in particular, Australia and India.

-On the other hand, we saw a loss in Europe of $86 billion, which was our first loss since the first quarter of 2015.
-This was nearly completely explained by Brexit effects but also affected by higher commodity costs along with it the Fiesta launch effects.
+On the other hand, we saw a loss in Europe of $86 million, which was our first loss since the first quarter of 2015.
+This was nearly completely explained by Brexit effects but also affected by higher commodity costs along with the Fiesta launch effects.
 We expect to return to profitability in Europe in the fourth quarter and, of course, for the full year.
 Higher volume will drive the return to profitability.
 We expect production in Europe to be 116,000 units higher in the fourth quarter than the third quarter and 65,000 units higher than it was in the fourth quarter of 2016.

 Finally, Ford Credit turned in another strong quarter, earning $600 million, which was up 6%.
 Favorable volume and mix along with lease residual performance drove the profit improvement.
 Ford Credit also made a distribution to its parent in the quarter totaling $378 million.

 FICO Scores remained strong, and our origination, servicing and collections practices continued to be disciplined and consistent.
-As noted, we continue to see higher auction values than we had expected, and, as a result, we now expect three-year auction values for full-year 2017 on average to be down about 3% from the 2016 constant mix.
-If you recall, recall in both the first and the second quarters, we expected that decline to be about 6%.
-The operating results from Automotive and Ford Credit coupled with an adjusted operating tax rate of 11.8% contributed to a 63% increase in net income to $1.6 billion dollars and an adjusted EPS of $0.43, which was up $0.17.
+As noted, we continue to see higher auction values than we had expected, and, as a result, we now expect three-year auction values for full-year 2017 on average to be down about 3% from 2016 at constant mix.
+As you'll recall, in both the first and the second quarters, we expected that decline to be about 6%.
+The operating results from Automotive and Ford Credit coupled with an adjusted operating tax rate of 11.8% contributed to a 63% increase in net income to $1.6 billion and an adjusted EPS of $0.43, which was up $0.17.

 So, with the improvement in our operating performance and traction against cost initiatives, we're fully confident in our ability to deliver on our previous guidance.
 And, in fact, today we're tightening that guidance to a range of $1.75 to $1.85, which is the upper half of the prior guidance.
 And, within this, we're raising our target for Ford Credit profit before tax to be above $2 billion.
 The adjusted effective tax rate remains at about 15%, which is unchanged from prior guidance.